 Chutney used to be a foreign word.
 But when you cook one, and serve one, and taste one with the right ingredients, things change.
 Then you go on a search for the best chutney recipe ever.

 So what are chutneys?
 Think of Thanksgiving and the cranberry sauce.
-That, in effect, is like a chutney.
-They are relishes that go great with meats, appetizers such as crackers with meats and cheeses or sandwiches — really any dish for which you’d like to enhance the flavor.
-Chutneys also are easy to make — just put all the ingredients in a pot and boil, then chill.
+It is like a chutney.
+Most importantly, chutneys are relishes that go great with meats, appetizers such as crackers with meats and cheeses or sandwiches.
+Really, they can go with any dish you want to enhance the flavor.
+And better yet, chutneys are easy to make.
+Just put all the ingredients in a pot and boil, then chill.